submariner-io/submariner-website/src/content/community/releases/_index.en.md

   Endpoints for all conditions are now included - prior releases only published ready endpoints.
 * Submariner now explicitly enables forwarding on the interfaces that it creates to support forwarding even when global forwarding on the node is turned off.
+* The new `subctl upgrade` command can upgrade `subctl` itself in-place, and upgrade Submariner deployments on brokers and joined clusters to the corresponding version of Submariner.

 ## v0.14.5